zizhengtai/gungnir/README.md

 ## Installation

 Gungnir is a header-only library, so no linking is required.
-Just drop it in your project.
+Run `make install` to install Gungnir to the system include path, or just drop it in your project.

 ## Usage